vikingair/brocolito/README.md

 ## Extra features

-`brocolito` makes use of some utilities that are also made available for your CLI.
+`brocolito` ships already the following package for your CLI:

 - `pc`: Default export of the [picocolors](https://www.npmjs.com/package/picocolors) package to add colors to your printed output.

+### Recommendations

 - `prompts`: Default export of the [prompts](https://www.npmjs.com/package/prompts) package to make use of interactive shell prompts.
+You need to install along with it `@types/prompts`.

+## Vite Powered Build

+When you build with `brocolito <runtime>` where runtime can be `node`, `deno` or `bun`, then you are opting out of the Vite powered build, which only happens when running `brocolito` without args and having installed the optional `vite` dependency.
+This will bundle all your CLI code in a single JS file.

-## External dependencies
+### External dependencies

 If you are using external dependencies, these have to be listed in your `package.json` under `"dependencies"`.
 In case of build-in NodeJS dependencies, make sure to use the prefixed package